 Linkedin SSI (Social Selling Index) is a measure of how strong your personal brand on LinkedIn is — in terms of the quality of your connections, your interactions and engagement in conversations and the strength of your professional profile.
-It is updated daily and you can check it for free here: https://business.linkedin.com/sales-solutions/social-selling/the-social-selling-index-ssi
+It is updated daily and you can check it for free here: Sale Solutions.

 LinkedIn SSI determines how likely you are to succeed at Social Selling on LinkedIn.
 Social Selling is another form of content marketing — the content you share organically on your LinkedIn profile leads to sales naturally, without you having to pitch anything.
 And according to a Social Selling coach Marcin Banaszkiewicz, it is easier to build your LinkedIn SSI than you think — all you need is a few months of consistent work to see a steady stream of leads coming in every day.